 - Data management: automated reports and aggregated data help transit professionals take better decisions regarding the optimization of routes and schedules

-An important feature of modern fare collection systems is their scalability: it gives transit agencies the opportunity to scale without having to make large investments in new technologies.
+An important feature of modern automatic fare collection systems is their scalability: it gives transit agencies the opportunity to scale without having to make large investments in new technologies.
 The pay-as-you-go model adds another layer of convenience as it helps agencies cut their reliance on large state or federal funding.
 Instead, they can transition to a more sustainable model to increase ridership by providing better service and improving the fare ratio.

 What’s more, all-in-one urban mobility systems provide important insights into usage.
 This information can be acted upon to adjust schedules and routes in real-time, further optimizing the system’s operational costs.